How to Find the Best Kelowna Real Estate Agent

 - •Commission in BC follows a tiered structure based on the sale price, split between the buyer's and seller's agents.

-- •Buyers don't pay their agent directly — the seller's listing agreement covers both sides.
+- •Buyers don't pay their agent directly.
+The seller's listing agreement covers both sides.

 - •Rates vary by agent and brokerage.
 Always ask for a clear breakdown before signing anything.